UX is evolving, and the only way to ensure relevant, compatible designs is by validating them through user feedback.

 If you haven’t been recording user interviews yet, get ready to have your mind blown once you start.

-Recording your user interviews not only gives you the ability to revisit them later but also helps you notice the user’s body language, state of mind and emotions during the interview.
+Recording interviews gives you the ability to revisit them and also helps you notice the user’s physical and emotional state during the interview.

 For an interviewer not recording their interviews, all these nuances are very difficult to notice and track.

 Although the name of the UX tool is user interview, it doesn’t necessarily have to be like one.